Alek Boyd created Vcrisis.com and started blogging about Venezuela in Oct. 2002.

 In 2009, he gained a MA (merits) in Spanish American Studies (King's College London), with focus on Venezuelan literature.

 Nowadays he's the editor of INFODIO, where he writes about corruption.
-This site was censored in Venezuela.
+This site was censored in Venezuela (link in Spanish here).

-Alek publishes regularly in Spain's El Pais, and collaborates with award-winning investigative journalists.
+Alek used to write for Semana magazine with Colombia's former tax chief, for Spain's El Pais, and collaborates with award-winning investigative journalists.

 In November 2014, Alek's flat in London (UK) was broken into, his laptops were stolen, and his children were threatened by what appears to be agents of Venezuela's regime.